Applying for a visa

 If your circumstances have changed and you lodged a visa application online, update your details in ImmiAccount.

-If you need to contact the department, you can Contact Us.
+Afghanistan update: If you still need to contact the department, you can Contact Us.

 Global Service Centre: